HOME SEARCH ALL TOPICS

 I came across a coalman close-to only once when I was a young child at my parent's home.
 I came out of our front room and there he was, presumably waiting for his tip.
 I was shocked, and he could see that I was.The whites of his eyes seemed to stand out from his face.
 He said and did nothing, but I couldn't help but notice the look of resignation on his face.
 His experience of shocking a child would not have been uncommon.

-The scariness of coalmen to young children
+Why coalmen frightened young children

-To my sister and me, coalmen seemed scary because they were 'as black as the ace of spades' from all the coal dust, but often with paler rings round their eyes where they had tried to rub the coal dust away.
+To my sister and me, coalmen seemed scary because they were 'as black as the ace of spades' from all the coal dust, but with paler rings round their eyes where they had tried to rub the coal dust away.

 At the weekend we children thought we had two fathers - a dusty black coalman Dad throughout the week and a clean washed off-duty Dad at the weekend!

-Contributors describe coalmen's clothes in the following coloured boxes, and their descriptions are exactly as I remember seeing them.
-I have checked with a number of people who remember coal deliveries and - so far - everyone in the south east of England and as far north as Cambridge remembers the same.
+In the south east of England, coalmen's clothes were exactly as contributors describe them in the following boxes, which is how I, too, remember them.
+I have checked with a number of other people who remember coal deliveries and - so far - everyone as far north as Cambridge agrees.

 Although 'coalies' - as we called them - did not have a uniform, they did have a dress code because they were dealing with the public and uniformity was quite essential.